yykido/os_project/README.md

 This project demonstrates basic operating system concepts, including a simple shell and a minimal kernel.
 It was inspired by [cfenollosa/os-tutorial](https://github.com/cfenollosa/os-tutorial/tree/master).

-# Custom Operating System

-This project demonstrates basic operating system concepts, including a shell and a simple kernel.

 ## How to Run

 ### 1. Clone the repository: